mikro-orm/mikro-orm/docs/docs/relationships.md

 As you can see, OneToMany is the inverse side of ManyToOne (which is the owning side).
 More about how collections work can be found on [collections page](collections.md).

-You can also specify how operations on given entity should should [cascade](cascading.md) to the referred entities.
+You can also specify how operations on given entity should [cascade](cascading.md) to the referred entities.
 There is also more aggressive remove mode called [Orphan Removal](cascading.md#orphan-removal) (`books4` example).